eugeniomorocho/Transfer_Learning_CNN_American_Sign_Language/README.md

 The code is written for MATLAB.
 We used transfer learning using AlexNet and GoogLeNet as convolutional neural network (CNN) backbones.

+You can use the uploaded dataset or your own dataset.
+If you want to recognize other classes, just add images from different classes on labeled folders.

 If you use the code, please cite the following work:

 M. E. Morocho Cayamcela and W. Lim, "Fine-tuning a pre-trained Convolutional Neural Network Model to translate American Sign Language in Real-time," 2019 International Conference on Computing, Networking and Communications (ICNC), Honolulu, HI, USA, 2019, pp. 100-104.